Do you know what stinks? Besides patchouli and sweaty feet, a negative critical attitude.

 You know what, I was a miserable hag, and no matter what I looked like on the outside, I felt ugly inside.
 Truth be told I still have to bite my tongue when I see reality TV stars gaining attention for all the wrong reasons.
 Interestingly, pointing out flaws in others never makes me feel good about myself.

 I remember feeling bitter and envious about everyone and everything.
 I felt I had been handed a raw deal in life.
-I don’t want to blame my parents but we didn’t exactly grow up with any push toward success.

 I made terrible choices during my teens, married and had children young and felt trapped in abject poverty.
 Just because we grow up in a negative environment doesn’t mean we have to set up camp and stay there.